Landing Point · CA Canada

 | Connected Coast | Active |

-Hornby Island is located in British Columbia, Canada, as one of the northernmost Gulf Islands, situated near Vancouver Island's Comox Valley.
-As a relatively small island community, its connection to submarine cable infrastructure reflects the broader effort to extend coastal and inter-island connectivity throughout British Columbia's coastal regions.
-One submarine cable lands at Hornby Island, linking it to the broader Canadian domestic network.
+Hornby Island is located in British Columbia, Canada, among the northernmost of the Gulf Islands, situated near Vancouver Island's Comox Valley.
+As an island community, its connection to submarine cable infrastructure reflects the broader challenge of extending reliable communications to offshore and coastal island populations along Canada's Pacific coast.
+One submarine cable lands at Hornby Island, linking it into the regional network of coastal British Columbia.

 View actual submarine cable routing from Hornby Island, BC, Canada - with backbone nodes, distance calculations, and latency estimates